shuvom-s/shuvom-s.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year PhD student in [Computer Science](https://www.eecs.mit.edu/) at MIT CSAIL.
+I am a third-year PhD student in [Computer Science](https://www.eecs.mit.edu/) at MIT CSAIL.
 I am advised by [Bonnie Berger](https://people.csail.mit.edu/bab/).
-I am broadly interested in responsible AI and privacy, especially in biomedical problems.
+I also collaborate closely with [Emma Pierson](https://www.cs.cornell.edu/~emmapierson/).
+I am broadly interested in machine learning and decision-making, especially in biomedical and healthcare problems.
+I am particularly interested in how we can make decisions in high-stakes healthcare settings in the real world, where datasets are noisy, sparsely labeled, and replete with biases.
+Particular problem areas of interest include:

+* Sequential decision-making: how can we build models for chained sequences of human decisions when some outcomes are censored as a result of those decisions?
+For instance, one cannot observe a cancer diagnosis unless the individual passes through several rounds of screening.
+* Uncertainty quantification and calibration: how can we quantify uncertainty over predictions in an efficient and correct way?
+Are there tradeoffs between calibration and optimal (downstream) decision-making in the clinic?
+* Evaluations: how can we evaluate the best model for a task given constraints on resources (e.g. few labels)?

 Prior to MIT, I was an undergraduate at Harvard, where I received an AB in Computer Science and Statistics.
-In the past, I've worked on statistical genetics, genomic privacy, and computational physics.
+Towards the beginning of my PhD and end of undergrad, I worked on biomedical data privacy.
+Prior to that, I worked on statistical genetics and computational physics.
 I am fortunate to be supported by the [Hertz Foundation Fellowship](https://www.hertzfoundation.org/person/shuvom-sadhuka/) and [NSF Fellowship](https://www.nsfgrfp.org/).

 Outside of work, I enjoy hiking, biking, and rooting for New England sports teams.
+Hit me up if you're in Boston and want to join on weekend bike rides.
 I am always happy to chat, feel free to reach out via email at ssadhuka (at) mit (dot) edu.

-## Publications
+## Publications (\* denotes equal contribution)
+* **Privacy-Enhancing Technologies in Biomedical Data Science** \
+H. Cho, D. Froelicher\*, N. Dokmai\*, A. Nandi\*, S. Sadhuka\*, M. Hong\*, B. Berger\
+Annual Reviews of Biomedical Data Science 2024 [[Link]](https://www.annualreviews.org/content/journals/10.1146/annurev-biodatasci-120423-120107)

-* **Accurate Evaluation of Transcriptomic Re-identification Risks Using Discriminative Sequence Models** [[Link]](http://recomb2023.bilkent.edu.tr/program.html)\
+* **Accurate Evaluation of Transcriptomic Re-identification Risks Using Discriminative Sequence Models** \
 Shuvom Sadhuka, Daniel Fridman, Bonnie Berger, Hyunghoon Cho\
-Genome Research 2023 (Accepted), and oral presentation at Research in Computational Molecular Biology Conference (RECOMB) 2023 [[bioRxiv]](https://www.biorxiv.org/content/10.1101/2023.04.13.536784v1)
+Genome Research 2023 and oral presentation at Research in Computational Molecular Biology Conference (RECOMB) 2023 [[Link]](https://genome.cshlp.org/content/33/7/1101.full.pdf)

 * **Topological Phononic Logic** [[Link]](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.128.015501)\